Ritu-Prajapati/Ritu-Prajapati/README.md

 - 👋 Hi, I’m @Ritu-Prajapati
 - 👀 I have a keen interest in refining my skills in analytics and marketing.
-- 🌱 I’m currently learning SQL, Excel, Power BI, Photoshop, Canva
+- 🌱 I’m currently learning SQL, Excel and Power BI.
-- 💞️ I’m looking to make prjects on Analytics, Digital Marketing .
+- 💞️ I’m looking to make projects using Analytical tools.
 - 📫 How to reach me https://www.linkedin.com/in/ritu-prajapati-/
 <!---
 Ritu-Prajapati/Ritu-Prajapati is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.